smaswin21/Back-End-IE-Bank/docs/software_architecture.md

    - Uses **Azure PostgreSQL** as the database for persistent storage.
    - Ensures efficient data querying and maintains integrity for user and transaction records.

-### Event-Driven Architecture (Optional)

-- Future-proofing the system by planning for an **event-driven approach** using Azure Event Grid for asynchronous communication.
-- Allows for decoupled event producers (e.g., transactions) and consumers (e.g., audit logging or notification services).

 ### Resilience and Fault Tolerance